SerBuryat/knowledge-base/inbox/threads, async.md

  - [ ]  - The class `java.nio.channels.Selector` is the linchpin(core) of Java’s *non-blocking I/O* implementation.
 It uses the event notification API to indicate which, among a set of non-blocking *sockets*, are ready for *I/O*.

  - [ ] - `Selector -> Channel[] -> Buffer`
+ - [ ] - Selector itself is also an abstract class and its implementations depend on the OS - Linux `sun.nio.ch.EPollSelectorImpl` and Windows `sun.nio.ch.WindowsSelectorImpl`
  - [ ] `java.nio.*`:
  - `Selector` _is the **cornerstone of non blocking I/O**.
  - `Selector` manages multiple `Channels` , **either server or client channels**.